What is meant by ‘criminal responsibility’?

 When a criminal act takes place in the UK, the individual who committed the offence will be held criminally responsible for their actions or omissions.
 This means they will be charged under the criminal law and come before the criminal courts.
 If convicted, they will be served with an appropriate sentence.

 However, there are exceptions to the rule that an individual will be held criminally responsibility for their criminal actions – notably, in the case of children.
 To be treated as responsible for a criminal act implies that the perpetrator must understand what they are doing and that it is wrong.
 Children under a certain age are presumed not to have sufficient knowledge and maturity to bear criminal responsibility.

 The age of criminal responsibility in England and Wales is 10.
 In Scotland it is 8, but legislation is on the table to raise the age of criminal responsibility in Scotland to 12 years of age.

 Children under the age of 10 who commit criminal acts cannot be arrested or charged with committing an offence – the law treats them as not criminally responsible.
 Instead, they can be subjected to a Local Child Curfew or a Child Safety Order.

 Whilst children above the age of 10 can be arrested and charged, they are treated differently to adults – for instance, they may be dealt with in the youth court.

 The age of criminal responsibility in the UK is the lowest in Europe with other EU Member States having an age of criminal responsibility between 13 and 15, for instance:

 - Denmark – 15

-If the age of criminal responsibility is set at 10 does this mean that many children are being provided with a custodial sentence?
+If the age of criminal responsibility is 10, are any children are being given a custodial sentence?

 What is the position in relation to children under 10?